15 Slavery

 “Death of Capt.
 Ferrer, the Captain of the Amistad, July 1839,” 1840, John Warner Barber

 A notorious rebellion took place off the Cuban coast on the slaver La Amistad.
 The captives mutinied and demanded to be returned to Africa.
 Due to some clever navigating by the captain (especially at night), the boat ended up off course in New England instead, a relative abolitionist hotbed, where the fate of the captives turned into a high-profile case that landed in the Supreme Court.
-The Court freed the mutineers because the Constitution outlawed the Atlantic slave trade twenty years after its 1788 passage, in 1808.
+The Court freed the mutineers, returning them to Sierra Leone, because the Constitution outlawed the Atlantic slave trade twenty years after its 1788 passage, in 1808.
 Former President John Quincy Adams defended the captives pro bono (free of charge).
 Steven Spielberg directed an all-star cast in Amistad (1997), with Anthony Hopkins playing Adams.

 La Amistad Off Culloden Point, Long Island, New York, 26 August 1839, New Haven Colony Historical Society & Adams National Historic Site